clark1816/zendeskchallenge/README.md

 Once I figured it out it was smooth sailing.
 Till I got to the part when it came time to add the next and previous option.
 As you will see my program lacks those functions this is because I was not able to figure out how to get it work with a json file.
 I got it to work with a large pandas data frame which was nicely organized in csv.
 I found online resources that showed different way but I would neeed help from someone to figure out how to add the next option in streamlit with a json file.
 The next and previous option work sometimes you have to press it twise but other than that all requirements work well.

+//small issue
+the next and previous buttons are a bit unresponsive so u have to click them twice to get them to work.
+They will only take u to a next page on the all tickets option.